 - A triple net lease is a lease agreement where the tenant is responsible for the property’s expenses.
 Expenses can be property taxes, insurance, and maintenance.

-If you want to aggregate – or combine – your businesses for this deduction, you must meet two of three factors.
-These factors are:
+If you want to aggregate – or combine – your businesses for this deduction, you must meet certain requirements.

 Does your business fall into the rental real estate category?
 Review the IRS’ rulings above to help you decide if you can aggregate your businesses.